iheanyi/speakers-who-want-a-platform/README.md

-# Underrepresented Speakers for Your Conference
+# Speakers Who Want a Platform

 ## Rationale
 Often, we find speaker lists or panels at conferences and other events that lack